keyboard_arrow_up

 Plastisol

-A blend of resins and plasticizers that can be transformed into continuous films through the application of heat.
+A mixture of resins and plasticizers that can be converted into continuous films through heat treatment.

 Polymer

-A synthetic or natural compound of high molecular weight, which is comprised of long chains of repeating units, each relatively light and simple, including polyethylene and elastomer.
+A natural or synthetic compound with high molecular weight, made up of long chains of repeating units, such as polyethylene or elastomers.

 Reinforced Plastics